The ultimate guide to crushing bank fraud

 5. Insider Fraud

 Insider fraud, while not as technologically driven as other forms, remains a significant threat.
 Employees with access to sensitive information or financial systems can misuse their positions for personal gain.

-As banks digitize more of their operations, the risks associated with insider fraud increase, particularly if adequate internal controls and monitoring are not in place.
+Neo-banks, which often offer more streamlined and less traditional banking experiences, are particularly vulnerable due to the rapid adoption of new technologies and sometimes less stringent compliance frameworks.
 Both high-tech fraud, such as SIM swapping and man-in-the-middle (MitM) attacks, and low-tech scams, like phishing, are on the rise as fraudsters look for new channels to exploit.

-Generic Solutions and Preventative Measures
+Solutions and Preventive Measures Against Banking Fraud

 Here are key measures that banks can implement to prevent fraud:

-1. Enhancing Security Protocols
+1. Authentication and Security Protocols

 With the increasing complexity of fraud schemes, it’s crucial for banks to enhance their security protocols.
 This includes: